-On August 10, CoinLoan’s co-founders, Alex Faliushin and Max Sapelov, connected to Redditors during a highly awaited AMA (Ask Me Anything) session.
+On August 10, CoinLoan’s CEO Alex Faliushin and CTO Max Sapelov connected to Redditors during a highly awaited AMA (Ask Me Anything) session.
 Given the lingering market turbulence, we felt it necessary to share good news and provide first-hand updates on our plans and operations.

 We were pleased with the community’s attention and are grateful to everyone who joined and contributed to the live discussion.
 If you missed the event, worry not — this post will fill you in.

 As we expected, CoinLoan’s effective response to the downturn took center stage.
 Many participants were eager to learn about withdrawal limit changes, the protection of users’ funds, and the specifics of our business model.
 Here are all the questions and answers from our CEO and CTO, sorted by topic.

 — What's on the horizon w.r.t. the temporary withdrawal limits?
 That is, when are they going away or at least getting changed to something more reasonable if the temporary measures have to be extended (weekly or monthly limit in high six figures)?

 ALEX: Our current withdrawal limit is $300K per month, which is $3.6m per year.
 This is a substantial amount of money for anyone.
 We are, of course, monitoring the situation and are happy to ease the limits even more as soon as it is possible in the most sustainable way.
 We are fully aware that even our current limits are not acceptable to everyone, and we are very much looking forward to easing them even further.